 How to Obtain your Police Record (PD-70)

-You can do this by obtaining a personal copy of your police record (PD-70) along with your fingerprint screen.
-(Get complete, step-by-step instructions for completing your background check with Swing Education by visiting this page.)
+Get complete, step-by-step instructions for completing your background check with Swing Education by visiting this page.

 All Washington D.C.
 Swing Subs also have to upload an up to date resume.
 Please log in to your account and upload your resume.
 (Note: Remember to include any past experience working in the Education field)